onewelcome/sdk-react-native/README.md

 	```

 6. Setup the OneginiConfigModel:
         Create a OneginiConfigModel with class implemented the OneginiClientConfigModel.
 Put the file in {packageName}.
-Exmaple "com.onegini.mobile.OneginiConfigModel".
+Exmaple `com.onegini.mobile.OneginiConfigModel`.
         You can also put the file in other place but you have to set the path in OneginiSdk.
 See the Supported Methods: setConfigModelClassName(className).
         More information [HERE](https://docs.onegini.com/msp/stable/android-sdk/topics/setting-up-the-project.html) section: Running the SDK Configurator.

 7. Setup the SecurityController(not required):
         Create a SecurityController.
 Example class you find in the lib("com.onegini.mobile.SecurityController").
 See the Supported Methods: setSecurityControllerClassName(className).
-        If the file is not set, then the app gets it from "com.onegini.mobile.SecurityController".
+        If the file is not set, then the app gets it from `com.onegini.mobile.SecurityController`.
         More information [HERE](https://docs.onegini.com/msp/stable/android-sdk/reference/security-controls.html#examples) section: SecurityController.

 #### iOS: